magicDGS/ReadTools/docs/pages/tools/TrimReads.md

 - Filter out completely trim reads.
 - Apply the filters in order.
 If any read is filtered, the 'FT' tag reflects the reason.

 Default arguments perform the same algorithm as the one described in [Kofler _et al._ (2011)]({{site.data.software.popoolation}}).
-Other features in the pipeline implemented there could be apply with some minor modifications in the command line.
+Other features in the pipeline implemented there could be applied with some minor modifications in the command line.

-Note: default trimmer(s)/filter(s) are applied before any specified by the user.
+Note: default trimmer(s)/filter(s) are applied before any other user-specified trimmer.
 If you would like to apply them in a different order, use --disableAllDefaultTrimmers in combination with the new ordering.

 ---